ry4ngch/React-Boilerplates/README.md

 ├── src
 │   ├── components
 │   │   ├── Accordian
-│   │   │   ├── Accordian.js         (For Demo Purpose Only)
+│   │   │   ├── Accordian.js         (Layout provided For Demo Purpose Only)
-│   │   │   └── AccordianItem.js     (For Demo Purpose Only)
+│   │   │   └── AccordianItem.js     (Layout provided For Demo Purpose Only)
 │   │   ├── Buttons
-│   │   │   └── Button.js            (For Demo Purpose Only)
+│   │   │   └── Button.js            (Layout provided For Demo Purpose Only)
 │   │   ├── Card
-│   │   │   └── Card.js              (For Demo Purpose Only)
+│   │   │   └── Card.js              (Layout provided For Demo Purpose Only)
 │   │   ├── Layout
 │   │   │   ├── Footer.js
 │   │   │   └── Header.js
 │   │   ├── Navigation
-│   │   │   ├── Nav.js               (For Demo Purpose Only)
+│   │   │   ├── Nav.js               (Layout provided For Demo Purpose Only)
-│   │   │   └── NavMenu.js           (For Demo Purpose Only)
+│   │   │   └── NavMenu.js           (Layout provided For Demo Purpose Only)
+│   │   ├── Tab
+│   │   │   ├── Tab.js               (Layout provided For Demo Purpose Only)
+│   │   │   ├── TabContent.js        (Layout provided For Demo Purpose Only)
+│   │   │   └── TabItems.js          (Layout provided For Demo Purpose Only)
 │   │   ├── Timeline
-│   │   │   ├── Timeline.js          (For Demo Purpose Only)
+│   │   │   ├── Timeline.js          (Layout provided For Demo Purpose Only)
-│   │   │   └── TimelineEvents.js    (For Demo Purpose Only)
+│   │   │   └── TimelineEvents.js    (Layout provided For Demo Purpose Only)
 │   ├── containers
+│   │   ├── demo_data.js             (Dummy data For Demo Purpose Only, remove this if actual data is available)
 │   │   └── Container.js
-│   ├── styles
+│   ├── styles                       (Note: The styles folder contains recommended styles structure, remove the files it if not necessary for your project)
 │   │   ├── base
 │   │   │   ├── _base.scss
 │   │   │   └── _settings.scss
 │   │   ├── components
 │   │   │   ├── _button.scss